jamesblanksby/.dotfiles/README.md

 ### ⚡️ Install

-⚠️ **Use with caution** – the bootstrap script will copy the latest version into your home folder overwriting any existing files in the process.
+⚠️ **Use with caution** – the bootstrap script will copy the latest version into your home directory overwriting any existing files in the process.

 Run the following to install on your machine: